Joint pain and inflammation can occur in response to an infection, usually of the genitourinary or gastrointestinal tract.

 Physical therapy Physical Therapy (PT) Physical therapy, a component of rehabilitation, involves exercising and manipulating the body with an emphasis on the back, upper arms, and legs.
 It can improve joint and muscle function, helping... read more is helpful in maintaining joint mobility during the recovery phase.

-Conjunctivitis and skin sores do not usually need to be treated, although severe eye inflammation (uveitis Uveitis Uveitis is inflammation anywhere in the pigmented inside lining of the eye, known as the uvea or uveal tract.
+Conjunctivitis and skin sores do not usually need to be treated except to relieve symptoms, although severe eye inflammation (uveitis Uveitis Uveitis is inflammation anywhere in the pigmented inside lining of the eye, known as the uvea or uveal tract.
 The uveal tract may become inflamed because of infection, injury, a bodywide autoimmune... read more ) may require corticosteroid and dilating eye drops.